Want to be successful? Take responsibility for your own career development.

 Set goals and stick to them

-The pandemic has forced organizations to reexamine and reinvent processes, products, and more.
 Where there is change, there is opportunity for you to learn and grow.
 Volunteer for the cross-functional task force.
 Raise your hand for that new project.
 Suggest a new project.
 Volunteering increases the chances you’ll get to work with new people and experience work you’ve never done before.
 And even if you don’t get selected to work on a specific project, your leaders will likely appreciate your initiative.

 Be deliberate about building relationships